Dare215/CNN-Pet-Classification-Transfer-Learning-and-Model-Comparison/README.md

 ---

-*This project demonstrates the implementation, evaluation, and benchmarking of modern convolutional neural network architectures for image classification, highlighting both custom model development and transfer learning methodologies used in contemporary machine learning workflows.*
+## Project Note

+This project demonstrates CNN model development, transfer learning, feature extraction, and architecture benchmarking for image classification.
+It is designed as a computer vision capstone project suitable for academic submission and AI/ML portfolio presentation.